propelorm/Propel2/documentation/reference/runtime-configuration.markdown

     <slaves>
 {% endhighlight %}

-The `<slaves>` tag groups slave `<connection>` elements which provide support for configuring slave db servers -- when using Propel in a master-slave replication environment.
+The `<slaves>` tag groups lists slave `<connection>` elements which provide support for configuring slave db servers -- when using Propel in a master-slave replication environment.
 See the [Master-Slave documentation](../cookbook/replication.html) for more information.
 The nested `<connection>` elements are configured the same way as the top-level `<connection>` element is configured.

 ### `<profiler>` ###